valerio-oliveira/dataops-trail/README.md

 ## Terraformation

-As I keep learning, I've made changes to the Terraform project a dozen of times.
+As I keep learning, I've made changes to the Terraform project a dozen times.
 The main setback here was learning the networking concepts.
 Now, Terraform project creates the environment in two different regions.
 The model works as follows:

 Set the following variables which will be user by Terrafor.